Faridabanu25/Blinkit_sales_and_performance_analysis/README.md

   2. Average Sales: Average revenue per sale.
   3. Number of Items Sold: Total count of different items sold.
   4. Average Rating: Average customer rating for items sold.

+Visualizations and Insights:
+  1. Total Sales by Fat Content: o	Analyses the impact of fat content (Low Fat vs Regular) on total sales. o	Visualized as a Donut Chart.
+  2. Total Sales by Item Type:
+    o	Compares sales performance across item categories like Fruits, Snacks, etc. o	Visualized as a Bar Chart.
+  3. Sales by Outlet Size:
+    o	Highlights the relationship between outlet size (Small, Medium, High) and sales performance. o	Visualized as a Pie Chart.
+  4. Outlet Performance by Establishment Year: o	Tracks sales trends based on the year of outlet establishment. o	Visualized as a Line Chart.
+  5. Sales by Outlet Location:
+    o	Explores geographic sales distribution across Tier 1, 2, and 3 locations. o	Visualized as a Funnel Map.
+  6. Comprehensive Metrics by Outlet Type: o	Displays KPIs for different outlet types in a Matrix Card format.
+Advanced Insights:
+  Key insights were generated to guide actionable recommendations, covering:
+    •	Performance trends by product type, outlet size, and location.
+    •	Customer satisfaction improvement strategies.
+    •	Optimizing product visibility and low-performing categories.

 ________________________________________
 Steps in Project Development
 1. Requirement Gathering/Business Understanding